 Understanding the Importance of Both Goals

-Before diving into specific strategies, let’s look at why saving for a home and for retirement are both valuable goals.
+Before exploring particular strategies, let’s examine why saving for a house and preparing for retirement are both important objectives.

 Pros and Cons of Saving for a Home First